FEUP-LDTS-2021/ldts-project-assignment-g1202/README.md

 - **Dying** - A player dies if his health reaches 0, or less.
 - **Inventory** - Inventory to store our items that we bought from the shop or picked on the map
 - **Arena Transition** - Player can pass to another new Arena
+- **PvP Mode** - 2 Players can face each other using different weapons

 ### PLANNED FEATURES - Still being implemented!